ABOUT KARL & THE WEBSITE

 Although credit is due to lots of people at STSC (coaches, members and management), I’m proud that we’ve built the coaching programme into something great – LOADS of kids on the programme, 10-12 schools and tennis camps that are even bigger and better than my Oxshott days.

 In 2017 the club had a crazy idea to try to combine the Head Tennis Coach role with an overall Club Manager role, which I successfully applied for.
 This has involved living at the club and taking on all kinds of new responsibilities – managing membership, marketing the club, overseeing maintenence, health & safety, communication with members, social events, bar & catering.
-What can I say except it’s been a steep learning curve but one that I wouldn’t change for anything.
+What can I say except it’s been a steep learning curve but one that I really enjoy.
+I have picked up a few new skills along the way.

 I passed my level 5 coaching (Master Club Coach) award in 2017, after a hard couple of years on the course.